chrisseaton/chrisseaton.github.io/index.md

 <p>Before this I completed a PhD at the University of
-Manchester under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism.
-Before that, I completed an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>
+Manchester under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism, and I earned an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>

 <p>Between my undergraduate degree and starting my PhD I commissioned into the
 <a href="https://en.wikipedia.org/wiki/British_Army">British Army</a>, serving